aakritsubedi/todoist/README.md

   ],
 ),
 ```
 now start adding content to display the tasks
 the taskPage file is linked [here](./lib/pages/taskPage.dart).
 **Output**
 ![Inital UI Demo](./screenshots/initialDemo.gif)

+- use sqlite to store the database

 ---
 Thank You